m50d/m50d.github.com/_posts/2015-11-16-my-five-years.md

 Writing Scala in one or two files is an easy first step, but getting a team onboard is a big investment, particularly if you have coverage tools, runtime instrumentation and the like.
-So you should get your money's worth, and do
+So you should get your money's (well, time's) worth, and take advantage of the things that are only possible in Scala.

 ## Pair-programming and code reviews